 19. Attend a Local Street Festival

 One of my favourite things to do at night in Barcelona is head on over to one of the city’s festes majors – if one is happening.
 Over the summer months there are at least a couple taking place every month, and they usually last for at least a week, so there’s a fair chance that you find yourself in town when there’s a party going on.
-Essentially neighbourhood street parties, a district’s festa major is an excuse to spend the whole evening outside, listening to free concerts, drinking cheap beers and desperately searching for somewhere to pee.
-(Top tip, better to drink spirits than beer!).
+Essentially neighbourhood street parties, a district’s festa major (literally ‘big festival’) is an excuse to spend the whole evening outside, listening to free concerts, drinking cheap beers and desperately searching for somewhere to pee.
+(Insider tip: better to drink spirits than beer!).
 Check our complete guide to the Barcelona’s festes majors, or check our event calendar to see what’s on.

 20. Party on a VIP Nightlife Tour